dragome/dragome-sdk/doc/app-setup.md

 ## For IDEs and Browsers

-Debug capabilities are working on: Chrome, Firefox, Opera, and IE 11.
+Debug capabilities are available using: Chrome, Firefox, Opera, and IE 11.
 Safari will be supported in near future.

 There is no installation required, neither browser or IDE plugin required.